What is a Peristaltic Pump?

-- - Move downwards to determine your maximum allowed pump speed for the fluids temperature.
+- Move downwards to determine your maximum allowed pump speed for the temperature of the fluid.

 Peristaltic Pumps are commonly compared against Progressing Cavity and Lobe Pumps, which are commonly used for similar applications.
 Both have a lower initial purchase cost and both technologies work well when new, but as their efficiency relies upon very tight tolerances between an elastomer and a metal surface in the pumped media environment, wear of your pump is inevitable and has a major impact on the pumps efficient operation.

 This is particularly true where the media is highly abrasive.
 Capable of high flows and discharge pressures, whilst removing the metal/elastomer interface in an abrasive media they offer substantially longer lifetimes between service, lower spares cost and lower lifetime cost whilst giving increased reliability and less downtime.